 Quick Answer

 A debt-financed deal must clear the acquirer's credit framework.
 The three key pro-forma metrics are total debt to earnings before interest, taxes, depreciation, and amortization (EBITDA), EBITDA to interest (coverage), and funds from operations (FFO) to debt.
-Investment-grade companies typically run total debt to EBITDA below 3.0x to 3.5x and interest coverage above 4.0x to 5.0x; pro-forma leverage above 4.0x can trigger an investment-grade-to-high-yield downgrade.
+It can trigger a downgrade when the resulting pro-forma leverage no longer supports the acquirer's existing rating under the applicable agency's methodology.

 Credit analysis sits next to valuation as the second go / no-go check before bid commitment.
 A debt-financed deal that clears valuation but blows through covenants or triggers a downgrade can still be infeasible.